 And the parties would then move forward peacefully, having come to a mutually agreeable resolution.

-It’s now being used to resolve issues covering a wide variety of topics that range from a simple argument between two neighbors all the way up to helping diplomats to end wars.
+It’s now being used to resolve a wide variety of topics that range from a simple argument between two neighbors all the way up to helping diplomats to end wars.

 How Does Mediation Apply to Divorce?

-During your time together, the divorce mediator will actively engage you and your spouse in a series of discussions on all the necessary issues.
+During your time together, the divorce mediator will actively engage the two of you in a series of discussions on all the necessary subjects.

-And ultimately help you come to all decisions and agreements required to peacefully end your marriage.
+And ultimately help you come to all and agreements required to peacefully end your marriage.

 You’ll cover divorce topics such as:

-- A parenting plan and child custody arrangements for co-parenting your children post-divorce;
+- A plan for parenting time and child custody arrangements for co-parenting your children post-divorce;

 - The financial support each of you will provide your children (child support);